-Prazosin is used to treat trouble peeing in men.
+Prazosin is used to treat trouble peeing caused by an enlarged prostate.
 It is also used for other conditions such as high blood pressure.

 Some medicines available without a prescription may react with prazosin including:

 Tell your pharmacist or doctor about all medicines or treatments that you may be taking, including vitamins, herbal products or recreational drugs.

 |Stand up slowly.
 If it continues, or is severe, tell your doctor|

 If you notice any other effects, discuss them with your doctor or pharmacist.

 This leaflet contains important, but not all, information about this medicine.